ankit-royal/clock/README.md

 # clock
-analog-digital clock using HTML, CSS and JAVASCRIPT
+analog-digital clock using HTML, CSS and JavaScript